nuseku/MadMath/README.md

 # MadMath
 Website made for Nuray Kutlu's math students.

+Created repository on GitHub and used npx extension for a template.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).